 One of the best benefits of teaching English in South Korea is that most contracts include FREE housing or a housing allowance.
 That means you can save all the money you would usually spend on rent.
 This is a huge help when you are trying to save money.

-You typically have two options when it comes to housing benefit: housing provided by the school, or a housing allowance of around 400,000 won.
+You typically have two options when it comes to housing benefits: housing provided by the school, or a housing allowance of around 400,000 won.

 The type of housing provided for English teachers in Korea is a ‘one-room’ studio apartment close to the school.
 The school-provided housing is probably best if you are trying to save money in South Korea.